 And we’ve all seen what these “programs” do for the athletes: They leave them slow, weak, and on the road to injury.

-Unfortunately, these misguided parents and coaches are either overtraining the athletes or forcing specialization on them too early.
+Unfortunately, these misguided parents and coaches are either over-training the athletes, wasting their time and energy, or forcing specialization on them too early.

 What young athletes need is an expert performance coach, someone like you, to help them reach their highest levels.